RobertFacundo/authF/README.md

 The dashboard is styled using Styled Components to create a clean and modern interface, using a "card" layout to present all relevant information in an organized manner.
 This design ensures that both new and returning users have a seamless, professional experience while navigating through the authentication process.

+## Authentication Flow using Context

+The authentication state is managed using React's useContext hook.
+The AuthContext provides global authentication status (isAuthenticated) and an updater function (setAuth).

+### VerifyEmail Component

+The VerifyEmail component is responsible for handling email verification.
+When the user clicks the verification link sent via email, the application:

+Extracts the verification token from the URL.

+Sends a request to the backend to verify the token.

+If successful, updates the global authentication state via setAuth(true) and redirects the user to the Dashboard.

+If the verification fails, it displays an error message and keeps isAuthenticated as false.

+### AuthContext

+Provides authentication state (isAuthenticated) across the application.

+Updates authentication status when a user logs in, logs out, or verifies their email.

+Eliminates the need for prop drilling, allowing any component to access authentication status globally.

+By utilizing AuthContext, components like Dashboard can dynamically update the UI based on the user's authentication status without requiring props.

 ----
 Created by Robert Facundo
 --